There are six things that children need from you to help them grow up to be healthy and capable adults.

 Show your child how much you love them.
 Give them lots of praise, be positive and try not to say negative things.

 Be realistic about what they can and can’t do.
-For example, you can’t expect a one year old to eat without making a mess or a two year old to sit still for a long time.
+For example, you can’t expect a 1 year old to eat without making a mess, or a 2 year old to sit still for a long time.

 Talk to your child as much as you can in simple language they can understand, and listen to what they say to you.

 When you tell your children how their behaviour affects other people, you help them to become responsible and caring.
 Be clear about what you want your child to do or not do, and give the reason why.

 Make sure your rules are fair, and suit your child’s age.
 Have as few rules as you can, and stick to them.